How to prepare your USB flash drive for presentation emergencies

-But… have you ever considered that the pc you might be using for the emergency may not have administrative rights, and therefore it will not allow software installation?
+But… have you ever considered that the pc you might be using for the emergency might not have administrative rights, and therefore it will not allow software installation?
 What happens then?
-Will you find a technical support person in time to change access rights to the pc and allow you to do this?
+Will you find a technical support person in time to change access rights to the pc and who will allow you to do this?
 Probably not, if it’s an emergency situation.
 I have seen this happen, so you need to be prepared.

 I have recently coached a customer who needed to prepare PowerPoint presentations and who also wished to travel only with a USB flash drive, but be ready for all kinds of emergencies.
 The solution I developed for him consisted in customizing his USB pen drive with portable programs.
 Here are two useful programs that run from your flash drive:

-VLC is a well-known media player that comes in a portable version.It supports various audio and video formats (MPEG-1, MPEG-2, MPEG-4, DivX, XviD, WMV, mp3, ogg, …) as well as DVDs, VCDs, and various streaming protocols.
+VLC is a well-known media player that comes in a portable version.It supports various audio and video formats (MPEG-1, MPEG-2, MPEG-4, DivX, XviD, WMV, mp3, ogg…) as well as DVDs, VCDs, and various streaming protocols.

 To avoid other types of technical problems when presenting, take a look at my free checklist: “15 Secrets for Impeccable Presentations.”
 No registration is required, but the tips can save you from disasters that might occur during your next presentation.